crusherd/Android-Scanner/README.md

 Android-Scanner
 ===============

-small project for Mobile Computing at HTWG Konstanz
+A small project for Mobile Computing at HTWG Konstanz

+This project uses ZXing's core (http://code.google.com/p/zxing/) as library.

+For backward compatibility the android support library v4 and v7 is used.

+Used permissions:

+Used Features: